user7401/epistasis_sorghum_project/README.md

 - R version 4.4.1

 > Note: Running the pipeline via `{targets}` will auto-install its required packages (see `_targets.R`).
-> The standalone CLI scripts assume packages are already installed.
+> The standalone scripts in `scripts/analysis/` assume packages are already installed.

 ## How to Run